Rotherhithe railway station: Layout

-At the southern end of the Rotherhithe station platforms, the approach ramp for the 1908 Rotherhithe Tunnel passes above the railway on a low and angled road bridge which is highly unusual for being located below water level.
-The bridge structure is easily visible (pictured, left) and is currently painted blue.
+At the southern end of the station platforms, the approach ramp for the 1908 Rotherhithe Tunnel passes above the railway on a low and angled road bridge, which is highly unusual for being located below water level; the bridge structure is easily visible.
 The Rotherhithe Tunnel portal is also visible when looking up from the southern end of the northbound platform.

 Services

-All times below are correct as of the December 2015 timetables.

-London Overground

-Windrush line

-Rotherhithe is served by the Windrush line of the London Overground.
-On Mondays to Saturdays there is a service every 3–4 minutes throughout the day, while on Sundays before 13:00 there is a service every 5–9 minutes, changing to every 7–8 minutes until the end of service after that.
-Current off peak frequency is:
+London Overground operates the following typical off-peak service in trains per hour (tph):